This is the multi-page printable view of this section. Click here to print.

 Overview

-The Inline Curve Editor is a powerful tool that allows many features of the larger Color Gradient editor dialog to be done inline in the effect editor.
+The Inline Curve Editor is a powerful tool that allows many features of the full Color Gradient editor dialog to be done inline in the effect editor.
 This improves efficency for the user since they do not have to keep opening and closing a bulky dialog box.

 Inline Curve Editor